Next-Gen Wearables: The Best Smart Rings of 2025

 Next-gen Wearables vs. Wearables

 According to a Medium source, the revolution of wearable wellness is improving healthcare through the use of tracking devices to monitor people's health and discover health-related issues.
-However, Next-gen wearables differ from traditional wearables primarily through their integration of Artificial Intelligence (AI), more diverse and often unobtrusive form factors, and advanced capabilities that move beyond basic tracking to provide continuous health monitoring, predictive insights, and even therapeutic interventions.
+However, Next-gen wearables differ from traditional models primarily through their deep integration of Artificial Intelligence (AI), more diverse and often unobtrusive form factors, and advanced capabilities that move beyond basic tracking to provide continuous health monitoring, predictive insights, and even therapeutic interventions.

 Form Factor and Design